 But why should some stones never need cleansing?

-As many of you probably know about me, I adore Melody.
+As many of you probably know, I adore Melody.
 She is a mentor and a role model and I try to soak up every morsel of knowledge I can from her.

 BUT, when it comes to this one particular subject, I just HAD to ask her, why these stones?